 Yes, I agree it is important.
 They need to be replaced because half the existing nuclear power stations will be phased out in the next four years.
 However, they do not need to be replaced by nuclear; they should be replaced by renewable energy, so I absolutely do not agree on that point.

 We also heard about Airbus being a Jet Zero member, and how it is developing the ZEROe hydrogen aircraft.
 We look forward to hydrogen aircraft being up and running.
-I draw Members’ attention to a post-briefing note that highlights the fact that hydrogen emits twice as much water vapour as existing jet fuel.
+I draw Members’ attention to a Parliamentary Office of Science and Technology briefing note that highlights the fact that hydrogen emits twice as much water vapour as existing jet fuel.
 That is a potential issue, and perhaps the Jet Zero Council could look at that, in collaboration with the Government.
 The need for wider sector support from the Government, by doubling of Aerospace Technology Institute funding to £330 million a year, is also rightly identified.
 What assessments have the Government made of those asks?

 It is a pleasure to see you in the Chair, Ms Miller.
 I congratulate the hon.
 Member for South West Bedfordshire (Andrew Selous) on securing the debate.
 The fact that we had contributions from Members with constituencies as far afield as Strangford and St Austell and Newquay, taking in Gloucester, Newcastle upon Tyne North and South Cambridgeshire on the way, says an awful lot.
 Each Member stressed the importance of the sector to their constituency.
 I was on the board of London Luton airport a long time ago, when I was a councillor in Luton, and I appreciate the importance of the airport to the town and to Dunstable and the wider area.
 Of course, now I am a Bristol MP, and we have a vibrant aerospace sector—and we are home to Concorde, although I note that the hon.
 Member for South Cambridgeshire (Anthony Browne) says that he has a Concorde as well.
 Technically ours is just over the border in Filton, but I think Bristol lays claim to those areas when it is in our interest to do so.